infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 </>
 ```

-> [!IMPORTANT]
-> Verify that this works as expected, with arrows to move between fields and closing the keyboard with the done button instead of simply pressing outside an input or hitting return on the keyboard.
+🏃**Try it.** Verify that this works as expected, with arrows to move between fields and closing the keyboard with the done button instead of simply pressing outside an input or hitting return on the keyboard.

 ### Update bottomOffset